elibroftw/blog.elijahlopez.ca/content/posts/linux-usb-formatting-issues.md

 developers simply say that their software cannot hard brick the USB, which is a good thing but they provide 0 support in fixing the issue.

-I am here to share my findings since solutios found online are in parts.
+I am here to share my findings since solutions found online are in parts.

 Operating System: Windows